 By Helicopter

-To reach Kedarnath quickly and enjoy amazing views you can take a helicopter.
-Flights start from Phata, Sersi, or Guptkashi and take about 10 to 15 minutes.
-Helicopter rides are also available from Dehradun’s Sahastradhara helipad to Phata, which is close to Kedarnath.
+To reach Kedarnath quickly and enjoy amazing views, you can take a helicopter.
+Flights start from Phata, Sirsi, or Guptkashi and take about 10 to 15 minutes.
+Helicopter rides are also available from Dehradun’s Sahastradhara Helipad to Phata, which is close to Kedarnath.

 Complete Travel Route with Main Stops